hipsterjazzbo/Landlord/README.md

 Laravel Multi Tenant
 ====================

 A general purpose multi-tenancy package for Laravel 4.2+.
-Accidentally derived from the work of [@tonydew](https://github.com/tonydew).
+Accidentally derived from the work of [@tonydew](https://github.com/tonydew), and with help from [@rizqidjamaluddin](https://github.com/rizqidjamaluddin)

 **Note:** This is an experimental package.
 We're figuring out the best way to do this, together.
 Please have a play, but don't expect it to work perfectly right now.
 Pull requests welcome :)